DouglasOrr/DouglasOrr.github.io/src/2020-03-data-for-machines-2/article.md

 [\[Part 1\]](../2020-03-data-for-machines/article.md), **\[Part 2\]**

-This is the second part of our series _Write code for humans, design data for machines_.
+This is the second part of the series _Write code for humans, design data for machines_.
 In [part 1](../2020-03-data-for-machines/article.md) we saw why it's better to write code for humans to read.
 Now in part 2, we'll see why it's better to design data for machines to read.

 ## Design data for machines